There were some really great threads on Twitter recently talking about budgets, being poor, and associated such type things.

 The Harsh Truth No One Speaks About

 If you do not earn enough money to pay your bills, then no budget, rebudgeting, skipping coffee or anything else, will save you.
 Only more money will fix your budget problem.
+Recognise the privilege inherit in being able to “do a budget” to fix your money problems.

 I’ve earned high salaries.
 Low salaries.
 Been on student and unemployment benefits.
 Money is transitory and jobs are insecure.
 I’ve bought food without thinking of the cost.
 I’ve gone to food banks for my food so I could save precious rare cash for bills instead of food.
 And no one, no one I’ve ever spoken to has admitted that sometimes the problem is that you need more money.